 Our team studies how animals develop and regenerate their body during their lifetime, from the early embryo to the ageing adult.
-We focus on animals that have not been well studied before, to discover/explore new biological mechanisms and to understand how animals evolve.
+We explore these questions in species that have not been well studied before, to discover new biological mechanisms and to understand how animals evolve.

 Regeneration

-1) Which are the progenitor cells used to re-make missing tissues?
+1) Which progenitor cells are recruited to make the diverse cell types that make up a leg?
 We use genetic markers, live imaging and cell tracking to address this question.

 2) To what extent does regeneration mirror development?
-Are the same genetic instructions used to develop an organ in the embryo and to regenerate that organ in adult stages?
+Are the same genetic instructions used to develop a leg in the embryo and to regenerate it in the adult?

-1) Which are the progenitor cells used to re-make missing tissues?
+1) Which progenitor cells are recruited to make the diverse cell types that make up a leg?
 We use genetic markers, live imaging and cell tracking to address this question.

 2) To what extent does regeneration mirror development?
-Are the same genetic instructions used to develop an organ in the embryo and to regenerate that organ in adult stages?
+Are the same genetic instructions used to develop a leg in the embryo and to regenerate it in the adult?

 New tools and emerging systems